 Finally, you’ve probably heard the expression, ‘no man is an island’.

 We are ruled by our subconscious which tends to reproduce what it’s being exposed to.

 If you’re constantly exposed to anything that reinforces your destructive patterns, you will need more courage to break free.

-If all co-workers do is to call you crazy for considering striking it out on your own, it reinforces your fear obviously.
+If all your friends do is to call you crazy for considering striking it out on your own, it reinforces your fear obviously.